darccyy/kahoot-name/README.md

 Kahoot renaming API.
 Use Redirector addon to use custom name for Kahoot generated name.

-Hosted on Heroku with Express Node JS.
+Hosted on Heroku with Express Node JS (Just a little program).
 In the future it will most likely be moved to a new domain.

 # Usage